About the Atlanta Center for Precision Contact Lenses

 Problem-Solving Contact Lens Fittings Cost More

 At the Atlanta Center for Precision Contact Lenses we pride ourselves on offering expert, personalized care and finding the best solution at the best cost.
 However, fitting contact lenses to correct or treat any of the above conditions will generally take much more time than a regular contact lens fitting.
-These “hard-to-fit” cases usually require a series of office visits and multiple pairs of trial lenses before the final contact lens prescription can be determined.
+These “hard-to-fit” cases usually require a series of office visits before the final contact lens prescription can be determined.
 Also, the lenses required for these conditions are usually more costly than regular soft contact lenses.
 Therefore, fees for these fittings are higher than fees for regular contact lens fittings.
 Call our office for details.

 Find Out if You Can Wear Contact Lenses